UniversalDependencies/docs/treebanks/nap_rb/nap_rb-pos-SCONJ.md

 ## Morphology

-The form / lemma ratio of `SCONJ` is 1.000000 (the average of all parts of speech is 1.180952).
+The form / lemma ratio of `SCONJ` is 1.000000 (the average of all parts of speech is 1.123894).

-The 1st highest number of forms (1) was observed with the lemma “che”: <em>că</em>.
+The 1st highest number of forms (1) was observed with the lemma “că”: <em>că</em>.

-The 2nd highest number of forms (1) was observed with the lemma “perché”: <em>pĕcché</em>.
+The 2nd highest number of forms (1) was observed with the lemma “pĕcché”: <em>pĕcché</em>.

 `SCONJ` does not occur with any features.